Search and apply

 - We are a member of the Russell Group of leading UK universities

-- Fifth in the UK for percentage of research ranked 4* and 3* (REF 2014)
+- We are fifth in the UK for percentage of research ranked 4* and 3* (REF 2014)

-- First institution to be awarded the Engage Watermark Gold Award for excellence in public engagement
+- QMUL was the first institution to be awarded the Engage Watermark Gold Award for excellence in public engagement

-- First university in the UK to research and implement the Living Wage for staff
+- We were the first university in the UK to research and implement the Living Wage for staff

 Key facts and figures